 Our coffee roaster is the state-of-the-art Loring S35 Kestrel, one of the most energy efficient coffee roasters around.
 Our energy supplier has Gold Standard certification (meaning CO2 neutral gas and only electricity from renewable sources) and we try to reduce, reuse and recycle wherever we can.

 In our roastery our goal is to get the best out of every bean.

 There’s a Sovda color sorter to sort the coffee beans to perfection.
 A space designated for quality control.
 A tasting room.
 And there are dozens of ideas the future may bring.

 We’re not trying to be saints, but we think further than a leaf on a label.

 We’re a specialty coffee roastery based in one of the old warehouses of the Van Nelle Factory located in Rotterdam, The Netherlands.

-The Van Nelle Factory* once used to be the biggest coffee roastery in the country.
-It is quite rare to find a pre-WWII building in Rotterdam, let alone it being a coffee roastery, let alone one that is a listed UNESCO World Heritage monument.
+The Van Nelle Factory* once used to be the biggest coffee roastery in all of Europe.
+It is quite rare to find a pre-WWII building in Rotterdam, let alone it being a coffee roastery, let alone one that is now a listed UNESCO World Heritage monument.

 The factory was built in the New Objective style in the 1920’s, being one of the first buildings ever where concrete was the main material.
 Now you know, how concrete, just like coffee was and is inseparable from the Van Nelle Factory.